My counselling privacy policy

 To make a request for any personal information I may hold about you, please put the request in writing on my Contact me form.

-If you want to make a formal complaint about the way I have processed your personal information you can contact the ICO which is the statutory body that oversees data protection law in the UK.
-For more information go to ico.org.uk/make-a-complaint.
+- If you are dissatisfied with my investigation, you then have the right to escalate the matter to the ICO, which is the statutory body that oversees data protection law in the UK.
+For more information, go to ico.org.uk/make-a-complaint.

 7. Data security